 Unlike PLA or ABS, PETG tends to ooze a bit and may leave strings of plastic on your print.
 You can fight this with increasing retraction and playing with hotend temperature, but if you use our filament presets in Slic3r or Prusa Control, we already did that for you and the amount of stringing is minimal.
-If you witness a tiny bit of stringing anyway, you can get rid of it by quickly blasting your finished prints with a heat gun.
+If you still witness a tiny bit of stringing, you can get rid of it by quickly blasting your finished prints with a heat gun.

 PETG sticks very well to PEI, which is generally a good thing.
 However, sometimes it could stick a little bit too well, and you could rip a piece of PEI coating from the bed.
 To prevent that from happening, apply a separating agent (e.g., glue stick) onto the print surface.

 Recommended bed temperature: 85°C for the first layer, 90°C for the other layers

 Easy to print

 Possibility of stringing

 Very tough and durable